Digital Culture (“Serious Play”) Collaboratory

-Faculty members: Jason Puskar (English), Jasmine Alinder (History, Associate Dean for Humanities), Rachel Bloom-Pojar (English), Dave Clark (English, Senior Associate Dean–L&S), Gregory Jay (Chair, Department of English), Joseph Rodriguez (Chair, Department of History), Amanda Seligman (History), and Arijit Sen (SARUP)
+Faculty members: Jason Puskar (English), Jasmine Alinder (History, Associate Dean for Humanities), Dave Clark (English, Senior Associate Dean–L&S), Gregory Jay (Chair, Department of English), Joseph Rodriguez (Chair, Department of History), Amanda Seligman (History), and Arijit Sen (SARUP)

 Muslim Milwaukee Project

-The Muslim Milwaukee Project brings together researchers in anthropology, geography, and women’s and gender studies who are working with Salam Yousry’s Choir Project and other Milwaukee Muslim communities to understand their art-making and community-building practices.
+The Muslim Milwaukee Project brings together researchers in anthropology, geography, and women’s and gender studies who are working with Milwaukee Muslim communities to understand their community-building, art-making, and activist practices.

-Faculty members: Kristin Sziarto (Geography), Anna Manson McGinty (Geography, Women’s and Gender Studies), and Caroline Seymour-Jorn (FICL)
+Faculty members: Kristin Sziarto (Geography, Urban Studies), Anna Manson McGinty (Geography, Women’s and Gender Studies), and Caroline Seymour-Jorn (FICL)

 Critical East Asian Humanities Reading Group